Mayflower Historic Sites

 The Pilgrim George Soule must have recognized what this land had to offer when he joined together with 25 other men to buy a large parcel from the Wampanoag Indians in 1662.
 Although he never settled his piece, which lay primarily in what is now E. Middleborough, his grandson James, built a home there.

 The Soule Homestead mission is to teach people where their food comes from and promote sustainable agriculture, which requires open fields for crops and grazing.
 Many people visit the Farm to learn about agriculture and others come to the farm to enjoy the open space.
-We have scenic vistas in every direction, from sunrise to sunset, that inspire the creative side of our visitors and help them recharge.
+The site has scenic vistas in every direction, from sunrise to sunset, that inspires creativity for all who visit.
 Visitors to Soule often speak of the feelings of peace and well-being they experience walking around.